Privacy, Data Security and Cookies

 Special categories of data are data relating to:

 - Ethnic origin

 - Trade union membership and

 We know that we must process special categories of data in accordance with more stringent guidelines.

-We do not process special category data relating to our customers or suppliers.
+We do not and will not process special category data relating to our customers or suppliers.

 If You Do Not Provide Data To Us

 One of the reasons for processing your data is to allow us to carry out our duties in line with a contract that exists between us.
 If you do not provide us with the data needed to do this, we may be unable to perform those duties.